countable-web/open-source-corporation/product/DISCOVERY.md

   * What assets and access is required for the project and who will provide it, by when?
   * Set up a weekly or bi-weekly sprint meeting with product owner and team.
 What other meetings should we attend?
 Book these.
   * What are the first key deliverables, by whom, and by when, in order to accelerate the project?
-Include a UXD / user resarch plan, draft of User Epics, and critical path document (phased deliverables), stakeholder map.
+Include a UXD / user resarch plan, draft of User Epics, and critical path document (phased deliverables, including prototype phase), stakeholder map.

 ## User Experience Design (UX) Planning